Second Quantization Approach to Many-Body Dispersion Interactions

 that we will refer to as the isotropic (orientationally averaged) square modulus of the transition dipole associated to the $k$-th MBD normal mode and that can be interpreted as the contribution of a specific MBD normal mode to the isotropic polarizability of the system.
 In Figure \ref{fig:AppIIQformalism}a, the plot of $|\bar{\mu}_{\tilde{\boldsymbol{0}}\tilde{\boldsymbol{1}}_k}|$ as a function of the normalized eigenenergy $\hbar \tilde{\omega}_{k}/(\hbar \tilde{\omega}_1)$ (adimensionalized by the lowest MBD eigenenergy units) associated to the $k$-th MBD normal mode for crambin is shown.
 The MBD normal modes in the range between $1-2.5\,\,\tilde{\omega}_{1}$ exhibit a rather high isotropic transition dipole moment $\sim 6-8\,\, \mathrm{D}$ on average, of the same order of magnitude as the transition dipoles of organic fluorophores \cite{pearlstein1991theoretical,chung2016determining,kurian2017oxidative,celardo2019existence}.
 A single mode near $ 1.06 \,\,\tilde{\omega}_1$ has a much larger transition dipole $\sim 12\,\,\mathrm{D}$, arising from a strong collective atomic response.
 In many practical applications, it is relevant to ascertain how strongly correlated are transition dipole elements between specific residues.
 With this aim in mind, we introduce the two-fragment contribution to the effective square modulus of the isotropic transition dipole.
 In the insets of Figure \ref{fig:AppIIQformalism}a, plots of the matrix defined in Eq. \eqref{eqref:isodip_kmode} are reported for two MBD normal modes: the low-frequency mode with the highest transition dipole ($k=13$) and the highest-frequency MBD mode ($k=1926$) having a much smaller total transition dipole.
 The results show that the low-frequency mode strongly correlates dipole fluctuations over many residues of the whole molecule, while the high-frequency mode correlates fluctuations essentially of a single residue.
 The previous considerations and analysis can be extended to the calculation of higher-order transition multipoles.
 In the context of coarse graining MBD calculations, the SQ-MBD framework allows access to mutual quantum information among atomic QDOs arising from MBD normal modes.
-The mutual information can be used to partition a given system into fragments that minimize interfragment MBD interactions.
+The application of quantum information methods to study electronic correlation properties has recently found successful application in the construction of a new class of correlation energy functionals in reduced density matrix functional theory \cite{wang2021information,wang2022self}.
+In the MBD framework, the mutual information can be used to partition a given system into fragments that minimize inter-fragment MBD interactions.
 In particular, the unitary representation of Bogoliubov transformations in Eq.\eqref{eqref:Gs_QDOtoMBD} shows that the MBD ground state is a multimodal Gaussian state of the same type as the ones used in continuous-variable quantum information theory \cite{weedbrook2012gaussian,adesso2014continuous}.
 The quantum information-derived observable quantifying correlations among two parts of a given quantum system is the mutual information defined as

 where $S[\rho_{\alpha}]=-\mathrm{Tr}[\hat{\rho}_{\alpha}\log \hat{\rho}_{\alpha}]$ is the von Neumann entropy of the reduced density matrix $\hat{\rho}_{\alpha}=\mathrm{Tr}_{\gamma \neq \alpha} (|\tilde{\boldsymbol{0}}\rangle\langle \tilde{\boldsymbol{0}}|)$ and $\hat{\rho}_{\alpha\beta}=\mathrm{Tr}_{\gamma \neq \alpha,\beta} (|\tilde{\boldsymbol{0}}\rangle\langle \tilde{\boldsymbol{0}}|)$.
 The method used to evaluate the von Neumann entropy for a fragment $\mathcal{F}_{\alpha}$ relies on the symplectic spectrum of the correlation matrix $\Sigma^{(\alpha)}$